earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 ### Author

-The `author` field holds an author address, formatted according to the rules described earlier.
+The `author` field holds an author address, formatted according to the rules described earlier in [Author Addresses](#author-addresses).

 ### Content

 The `content` field contains arbitrary utf-8 encoded data.
 If the data is not valid utf-8, the document is still considered valid but the library may return an error when trying to access the document.
 (TODO: is this the best way to handle invalid utf-8?)

 To store raw binary data in a utf-8 string, apps SHOULD encode it as base64.
-See the other [Content](#content) section for details.
+In this case apps SHOULD put a file extension on the path that's well-known to be a binary format.
+If you don't know what file extension to choose, use `.b64`.

-Apps SHOULD use the path's file extension to guess if a document contains textual data or base64-encoded binary data.
+When reading, apps SHOULD use the path's file extension to guess if a document contains textual data or base64-encoded binary data.

-TODO: we will be adding support for binary data and a way to unambiguously know which data is binary and which is utf8.
+TODO: We will be adding support for binary data and a way to unambiguously know which data is binary and which is utf8.

 > **Why no native support for binary data yet?**
 >
 > Common encodings such as JSON, and protocols built on them such as JSON-RPC and GraphQL, have to way to represent binary data, and we want to support the "least common denominator" standards that are widely used and known.

-`content` may be an empty string.
+The `content` field may be an empty string.
 In fact, the recommended way to remove data from Earthstar is to overwrite the document with a new one which has `content = ""`.
-Documents with empty content MAY be considered to be "deleted" and therefore omitted from some query results so that apps don't see them.
+Documents with empty-string content SHOULD be considered to be "deleted" and therefore omitted from some query results so that apps don't see them.
+This depends on context; when syncing documents it's important to sync the "deleted" documents too because they act as tombstones.

-TODO: max length of content?
+TODO: The `content` field will have a maximum length of ??? bytes, to be determined, but likely on the order of 4 megabytes.
+This is measured as "bytes after encoding to utf-8", not "number of utf-8 runes".

 #### Sparse Mode (eventually)

-In future versions the `content` will be allowed to be `null`, meaning we don't know what it is.
-This allows handling document metadata without their actual content -- "sparse mode" -- and fetching the actual content later or on-demand.
-This is not allowed in the current version.
+We plan to add "sparse mode".
+This will allow `content` to be `null`, meaning the local peer don't know what the content is.
+This allows handling documents' metadata without their actual content, in case the peer wants to save space now and fetch the actual content later, perhaps on-demand.

+This is not allowed yet; in the current version `content` MUST NOT be null.

+Once [Sync Queries](#sync-queries) are implemented, peers will be able to sync the full content of small documents and get sparse versions of large documents.

+It will be possible to verify the signature on sparse documents because it's based on the `contentHash`, which is always present.

 ### Content Hash